-- The right to request to have the case revied by the child protection team under Ind.
+- The right to request to have the case reviewed by the child protection team under Ind.
 Code 31-33-3-6.

 - The right to be advised that a petition to terminate the part-child relationship must be filed whenever a child has been removed from the child’s parent and has been under the supervision of DCS for at least fifteen (15) of the last twenty-two (22) months.

-DCS must inform you of these rights when they remove the child from the home or when they file the petition alleging CHINS with the court, whichever happens earlier.
+DCS must inform you of these rights when they remove the child from the home or when they file the petition alleging CHINS with the court, whichever happened earlier.

 It is important to be aware of these rights and to have an advocate on your side who knows how to navigate the sometimes confusing CHINS process.